Emily Ratajkowski: Early acting and music video performances

-"Blurred Lines", and Ratajkowski's associated video performance, was prominent beyond the sociopolitical controversies.
+"Blurred Lines", and Ratajkowski's associated video performance, were prominent beyond the sociopolitical controversies.
 The song became the number-one song of 2013 on music charts in many countries, including Canada, Ireland, the Netherlands, New Zealand, and the United Kingdom.
 Although second on the year-end US Billboard Hot 100 chart, the song's twelve consecutive weeks at number one made it the longest-running number-one song of the decade until "Uptown Funk" spent fourteen consecutive weeks at number one in 2015.
 The song also remained in the news due to a copyright infringement lawsuit and appeal.

 Breakthrough and rise to prominence

 The "Blurred Lines" video garnered Ratajkowski notoriety, especially as a sex symbol.
 In October 2013, Esquire magazine named Ratajkowski "Woman of the Year", over online fan vote finalist Jennifer Lawrence.
 That December, Rolling Stone magazine listed her among its twenty hottest sex symbols.
 In February 2014, Sports Illustrated magazine named Ratajkowski as one of twelve 50th anniversary swimsuit issue rookies.
 In April, FHM ranked her the fourth sexiest woman in the world.
 Maxim magazine included Ratajkowski at number 62 on its 2014 Hot 100 list.
 AskMen ranked her the third most desirable woman of 2014.

 Ratajkowski was on the July 2013 cover of CR Fashion Book, which included erotic scenes with Karlie Kloss and male models, photographed by Bruce Weber.
 On June 24, she appeared topless in the July 2014 American GQ cover story, photographed by Michael Thompson.
 A controversy ensued at retailer Lands' End, some of whose customers received the issue for free.
 Some customers objected to the racy images, forcing Lands' End CEO Edgar Huber to apologize.